Seanj15/FinalAGM/README.md

 # GEOG5990M - Programming for GIS: Core Skills
 ## Assessment 1 - Agent-Based Model
 This part of the online portfolio contains the final agent-based model produced for the '*GEOG5990M - Programming for GIS: Core Skills*' course at the University of Leeds.
-The model has been coded in python, using an open source cross-platform IDE called '*Spyder*' (included as part of Anaconda).
+The model has been coded in python, using an open source cross-platform IDE called '*Spyder*' (downloaded as part of the [Anaconda Distribution](https://www.anaconda.com/distribution/).
 ### About the model
 The aim of the project was to build up a simple agent based model (ABM) to simulate sheep (agents) grazing in an environment.
 At a basic level the ABM:
 - builds an agent in space;